CtrlK

 Trigger Term Quality

-Provides good coverage of natural phrases a user would say — 'groq streaming', 'groq events', 'groq SSE', 'groq batch', 'groq async', 'groq event-driven' — matching the 'good coverage of natural terms' anchor.
+Good coverage of natural trigger phrases ('groq streaming', 'groq events', 'groq SSE', 'groq batch', 'groq async', 'groq event-driven') that a user would plausibly say.

 3 / 3